CNAG-Biomedical-Informatics/pheno-ranker/README.md

        -include-terms                 Include BFF/PXF terms (e.g., --ixclude-terms diseases) -max-out                       Print only N of comparisons (used with --t)  [50] -o                             Output file [matrix.txt]
-       -sort-by                       Sort reference-patient comparison by Hamming-distance or Jaccard-index [>hamming|jaccard]
+       -poi|patients-of-interest      Export JSON files for those individual ids -poi-out-dir                   Directory where to write JSON files (to be used with --poi) -sort-by                       Sort reference-patient comparison by Hamming-distance or Jaccard-index [>hamming|jaccard]
        -w|weights                     YAML file with weights